Wildlife

 NOTES:

-- DO NOT cut your fishing line if you hook onto a loon - it will not survive, and death will be a slow one by drowning or starvation.
+- DO NOT cut your fishing line if you hook onto a loon.
+If you cut the line, the loon will not survive, and death will be a slow one by drowning or starvation.
+If your line breaks while reeling in the loon, please call the Wildlife Posse immediately.
+We will muster as many volunteers as possible, try to capture the loon, and remove the hook & line.

 - If you do not have a fish landing net, a towel, jacket, or blanket will do.
 Or pick up the loon directly (gloves are recommended).